Carlsberg Group: Carlsberg

 Carlsberg is the flagship beer brand in Carlsberg Group's portfolio of 155 brands.
-It is a 5% abv pilsner beer (3.8% in the UK and branded as Carlsberg Danish Pilsner) with a global distribution to 140 markets.
+It is a 5% abv pilsner beer (In the UK, it previously had 3.8% abv but reduced to 3.4% abv, cited as being due to an increase in duty tax and is now branded as Carlsberg Danish Pilsner.) with a global distribution to 140 markets.

 It is also known as Carlsberg Lager, Carlsberg Beer and Carlsberg Pilsner.
-It was first brewed in 1904, and was created by Carl Jacobsen, son of Carlsberg's founder JC Jacobsen.
+It was first brewed in 1904, and was created by Carl Jacobsen, son of Carlsberg's founder J. C. Jacobsen.

 The introduction of the Carlsberg pilsner also saw the reintroduction of the Art Nouveau-style logo that has been used nearly unmodified since 1904, and later became the logo of the entire company.
 It was designed by Thorvald Bindesbøll.

-In Denmark the beer is often known as Hof (court) due to its Royal Warrant.
+In Denmark, the beer is often known as Hof (court) due to its Royal Warrant.
 This nickname was adopted into the brand in 1931 but discontinued in Denmark in 1991.
 The term is still used in other markets such as the UK and Sweden.

 Special Brew

 Special Brew is a strong lager brewed only in Denmark, Sri Lanka and the United Kingdom.
 It was initially brewed by Carlsberg to commemorate a visit to Denmark by Winston Churchill in 1950.
 The flavour incorporates "cognac flavours among its tasting notes" as Churchill was partial to brandy.
 In May 1951 two crates were delivered to Churchill's London home.
 In a thank-you letter Churchill called the drink "Commemoration Lager".
 In Denmark the drink was called Påskebryg ("Easter Brew"), but the Easter Brew has since been replaced by a weaker beer (Carls Påske).
-For the British market Carlsberg called the drink Special Brew, and production was started in Northampton in the 1950s.
+For the British market Carlsberg called the drink Special Brew, and production was started in Northampton in 1974.

 At 7.5% alcohol (previously 9%, then 8% for a short time), Special Brew is part of a group of strong lagers that are termed "super-strength" in the UK and malt liquor in the USA.
 This beer is often associated with street alcoholics.

 A single can (440mL) of Special Brew contains 3.5 units of alcohol (previously 4.5 units) whilst the maximum recommended daily intake for a man is two units.
 In January 2015, it was reported that Carlsberg would reduce the units per can to less than four, in line with a UK government pledge that no single can should contain more than four units.
 The change, a reduction either in the size of the can from 500mL to 440mL, or the alcoholic strength of the beer, was considered for implementation in 2015.
 Both changes were made; the cans have since been reduced to 440 mL, and the ABV reduced from 9% to 8%, then another drop to 7.5%.